dirigeants/klasa/guides/Step By Step Guide/EditingFirstCommand.md

 	guarded: true,
 ```

 Notice, I added 2 aliases here.
 You can add as many aliases as you like.
-If you see a lot of users, are typing it wrong by accident you can add those typos as aliases as well.
+If you see a lot of users typing it wrong by accident you can add those typos as aliases as well.

 ## The Power Of Pieces: Reloading